Bishal-Saud/ECommerce_OnLy_HTLM_CSS_JS/readme.md

 -Added a navbar and product section.
 -Ensured responsiveness.
 -Completed the cart section with full functionality, including adding, deleting, and automatically removing items from the cart when their quantity reaches zero.

+Still Remaining some problems on counter

+Day 7,8 - 9/26/2023
+making about page and all page responsive